 What is Rheumatoid Arthritis?

 Rheumatoid arthritis (RA) is a very common type of arthritis affecting people of different age groups.

-Rheumatoid arthritis is a chronic inflammatory in which your body’s immune system is triggered and starts to attack synovium, the soft tissue in your joints.
+Rheumatoid arthritis is a chronic inflammatory in which your body’s immune system is triggered and starts to attack the synovium (the soft tissue lining in your joints).
 Synovium is primarily is responsible for creating synovial fluid.
 Synovial fluid plays a crucial role in nourishing and lubricating the joints.
 Once the synovial membrane starts to get damaged, the cartilages and bones inside the joint begin to deteriorate.
 The person experiences pain when he/she performs movement at the affected joint, due to excessive wear and tear caused by increased friction.
 Rheumatoid arthritis may also involve organs such as skin, lungs, heart, and eyes.
 The exact cause of this autoimmune disorder is still not known, but scientists have identified genetic markers that increase the risk of developing rheumatoid arthritis by fivefold.

 The prognosis of rheumatoid arthritis varies from person to person.
 It can demonstrate symptoms ranging from mild, moderate, to severe.
 There is no precise timeline for the progression of this disease.
 Without proper medical attention, the condition can worsen very quickly.
 Health professionals categorize rheumatoid arthritis into four major distinct stages.

 Stage 1: Mild.
 The affected person experiences pain in the joint.
 The synovial membrane gets inflamed.
 Despite this initial inflammation, there is no damage to the bones.

 Stage 2: Moderate.
 Joint inflammation begins to damage the cartilage present in joints.
 Once the cartilage is involved, the range of motion of the particular joint is limited.
 The person starts to experience pain upon moving the affected joint.